Calibrations and null-Lagrangians for nonlocal perimeters and an application to the viscosity theory: Introduction

 Another motivation for our work comes from singular cones.
 Within the theory of nonlocal minimal surfaces, an important open problem concerns the Simons cone in $\R^{n}=\R^{2m}$,

 It has zero $\alpha$-nonlocal mean curvature for every $m$, but it is not known to be a minimizer in any even dimension ---it is expected to be a minimizer in dimensions $2m \geq 8$ as in the classical case; see \cite{DDPW14}.
-To built a foliation made of sub and super solutions of the nonlocal mean curvature equation, and having the Simons cone as one leaf, is a very challenging open problem.
-If available, then our result would conclude the minimality of the Simons cone.
+To built a foliation, in certain dimensions, made of sub and super solutions of the nonlocal mean curvature equation, and having the Simons cone as one leaf, is a very challenging open problem.
+If available, then our result would conclude the minimality of the Simons cone in those dimensions.
 See the survey \cite{CP} for a well known foliation in the case of classical minimal surfaces.

 Section 3 uses the same method to give a relation for the difference of the $K$-nonlocal perimeter of two ordered sets $F\subset E$.
 It will be useful for our application to the viscosity theory, for which we need to consider a generalized notion $\tilde H_K$ of $K$-nonlocal mean curvature that is well defined for all sets, even irregular ones.
 The relation is very simple and reads